uploadcare/uploadcare-android/widget/README.md

 - Handle social networks authorization and file selection for you.
 - Custom appearance of the widget with ability to customize styles.
 - Includes Uploadcare Android library for direct access to Uploadcare API's.
+- Upload selected file/files in Background (using WorkManager internally), report result as LiveData.

 [Documentation](http://uploadcare.github.io/uploadcare-android/widget/index.html)